-In 1956, Malcolm McLean invented the standard shipping container.1 The intermodal system of transporting cargo drastically reduces the time it takes to load and unload vessels.
-It also made it significantly safer and more secure.2 Shipping containers revolutionized the way goods are moved around the world and how ships are packed and unloaded.
+In 1956, Malcolm McLean invented the standard shipping container.
+The intermodal system of transporting cargo drastically reduces the time it takes to load and unload vessels.
+It also made it significantly safer and more secure.
+Shipping containers revolutionized the way goods are moved around the world and how ships are packed and unloaded.
 Now, 70 years on, active hardware devices are revolutionizing how shipments are monitored in transit.

 This white paper describes what smart containers are, how they work and how they improve ocean carrier operations.
-We look at a use case of a company leading the way and the industry's future with these capabilities now driving growth.
+We look at the real-time monitoring use case of Hapag-Lloyd and the industry's future with these capabilities now driving growth.

-The Age of Smart Containers What are smart containers?
+The Age of Smart Containers

+What are smart containers?

-Smart containers are standard shipping containers equipped with IoT technology.3 The sensors transmit real-time data on the container's location and cargo temperature, humidity, and other important parameters.
+Smart containers are standard shipping containers equipped with IoT technology.
+The sensors transmit real-time data on the container's location and cargo temperature, humidity, and other important parameters.
 This data is sent to a secure platform that creates value using machine learning algorithms to detect important events and manage processes.